timeplus-io/docs/docs/proton-clickhouse-external-table.md

 ## Read data from ClickHouse {#read}

-Once the external table is created successfully, it means Proton can connect to the ClickHouse server and fetch the table schema.
+Once the external table is created successfully, it means Timeplus can connect to the ClickHouse server and fetch the table schema.

 You can query it via the regular `select .. from table_name`.

 :::warning

-Please note, in the current implementation, all rows will be fetched from ClickHouse to Proton, with the selected columns.
-Then Proton applies the SQL functions and `LIMIT n` locally.
+Please note, in the current implementation, all rows will be fetched from ClickHouse to Timeplus, with the selected columns.
+Then Timeplus applies the SQL functions and `LIMIT n` locally.
 It's not recommended to run `SELECT *` for a large ClickHouse table.

-Also note, use the Proton function names when you query the external table, such as [to_int](/functions_for_type#to_int), instead of ClickHouse's naming convention, e.g. [toInt](https://clickhouse.com/docs/en/sql-reference/functions/type-conversion-functions#toint8163264128256).
-In current implementation, the SQL functions are applied in Proton engine.
+Also note, use the Timeplus function names when you query the external table, such as [to_int](/functions_for_type#to_int), instead of ClickHouse's naming convention, e.g. [toInt](https://clickhouse.com/docs/en/sql-reference/functions/type-conversion-functions#toint8163264128256).
+In current implementation, the SQL functions are applied in Timeplus engine.
 We plan to support some function push-down to ClickHouse in future versions.

 :::

 Limitations:

 1. tumble/hop/session/table functions are not supported for External Table (coming soon)
-2. scalar or aggregation functions are performed by Proton, not the remote ClickHouse
+2. scalar or aggregation functions are performed by Timeplus, not the remote ClickHouse
-3. `LIMIT n` is performed by Proton, not the remote ClickHouse
+3. `LIMIT n` is performed by Timeplus, not the remote ClickHouse

 ## Write data to ClickHouse {#write}